clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 Funding Announcement.md

 When hifi printing, properly display contents of JS Sets and Maps, when they are within a native cljs data structure. [#46](https://github.com/paintparty/fireworks/issues/46)

 **Map layout flexibility**
 For hifi printing, support call-site option to force single-column map layout a la carte.
 This is sometimes preferable when map contains keys or values that are long strings. [#45](https://github.com/paintparty/fireworks/issues/45)   <br>

+ ---

 ## Roman Liutikov: Pitch io/uix
 I'm currently experimenting with auto memoizing compiler for UIx, an optimization similar to React's Compiler https://react.dev/learn/react-compiler.
 This blog post describes the feature in detail https://romanliutikov.com/blog/bringing-granular-updates-to-react-the-clojure-way.
-As a result of this work UIx apps should get better baseline performance out of the box, with fewer work needed from developers.
+As a result of this work UIx apps should get better baseline performance out of the box, with fewer work needed from developers.  <br>

+---

 ## Thomas Clark: FastMath